farrandi/dsci_563/lecture3_563.md

 - PCA is a generalization of K-means
 - K-means is a special case of PCA where the principal components are the cluster centers
+- K-means each example is expressed with only one component (one-hot encoding) but in PCA it is a linear combination of all components